Sea Kayaking Expeditions: Best Multi-Day Routes 2026

 Updated for 2026 — Accurate as of February 2026.

-I have paddled multi-day sea kayaking routes on four continents over the past six years, ranging from three-day coastal hops to three-week expedition crossings.
-This guide covers the best routes in the world, from beginner-friendly coastal paddles to advanced expedition-level journeys.
+I have paddled multi-day routes on four continents over six years, from three-day coastal hops to three-week expedition crossings.
+This guide covers the world’s best routes — with real 2026 costs and logistics — from beginner-friendly coastal paddles to advanced expedition-level journeys.

 Lofoten Islands, Norway (5-7 Days)

 Paddling through the Lofoten Islands is sea kayaking at its most visually spectacular.
 Jagged granite peaks rise 1,000 meters directly from the ocean.
 Turquoise water fills sheltered bays between the mountains.
-White sand beaches, seemingly transplanted from the Caribbean, appear between headlands of dark, ancient rock.
-And the midnight sun, which keeps the sky bright 24 hours a day from late May through mid-July, means you can paddle whenever you choose.
+White sand beaches, seemingly transplanted from the Caribbean, appear between headlands of dark ancient rock.
+The midnight sun — keeping the sky bright 24 hours a day from late May through mid-July — means you can paddle whenever you choose.

-The classic Lofoten sea kayaking route follows the outer coast of the island chain from Reine in the south to Henningsvaer or Svolvaer in the north, a distance of roughly 80-100 kilometers depending on your exact route.
+The classic Lofoten route follows the outer coast from Reine south to Henningsvaer or Svolvaer in the north, roughly 80-100 kilometers depending on your exact route.
 The coastline is deeply indented with fjords, sounds, and channels that provide sheltered paddling even when the open ocean is rough.
-Wild camping is legal throughout Norway under the right to roam (allemannsretten), meaning you can pitch your tent on any beach or coastline.
+Wild camping is legal throughout Norway under the right to roam (allemannsretten), meaning you can pitch your tent on any beach or headland.

-I paddled this route over six days in June, and the combination of dramatic scenery, wildlife (sea eagles overhead, seals on the rocks, the occasional whale spout in the distance), and the surreal quality of paddling at midnight in full daylight made it one of the most memorable outdoor experiences of my life.
+The combination of dramatic scenery, wildlife — sea eagles overhead, seals on the rocks, occasional whale spouts — and the surreal quality of paddling at midnight in full daylight makes Lofoten one of the most memorable outdoor experiences on earth.

-Distance: 80-100 km Duration: 5-7 days Difficulty: Intermediate (some exposed crossings, tidal currents in sounds) Water temperature: 8-13 degrees Celsius (June-August) Best season: June through August (midnight sun period) Guided or independent: Both options available.
-Guided trips from 1500 EUR for 5 days.
-Where to rent kayaks: Several outfitters in Reine, Svolvaer, and Henningsvaer Kayak rental cost: 80-120 EUR per day for a fully equipped expedition kayak with dry bags Getting there: Fly to Leknes or Bodo, then ferry or bus to your starting point.
+Distance: 80-100 km Duration: 5-7 days Difficulty: Intermediate (some exposed crossings, tidal currents in sounds) Water temperature: 8-13°C (June-August) Best season: June through August Guided trips: From 1,600 EUR for 5 days (2026 pricing); most operators fully booked for 2026-2027 Kayak rental: 80-120 EUR per day for a fully equipped expedition kayak with dry bags Getting there: Fly to Leknes or Bodo, then ferry or bus to your starting point

 Pro Tip: Bring a fishing rod.
 Arctic cod, coalfish, and pollock are abundant and can be caught from the kayak.
 Fresh fish cooked on a beach campfire is the quintessential Lofoten dinner.